orioninsist/documentation.github.io/content/blog/2024-06/embark-on-your-english-learning-journey.md

 draft = false
 description = "Welcome to the wonderful world of English!
-Whether you're aspiring to converse with native speakers, explore new cultures, or enhance your career prospects, mastering the English language opens doors to a myriad of opportunities." author = "murat" category = "english-learning-tips" tags = ["beginning"] slug = "embark-on-your-english-learning-journey" cover = { image = "", alt = "" }
+Whether you're aspiring to converse with native speakers, explore new cultures, or enhance your career prospects, mastering the English language opens doors to a myriad of opportunities." author = "murat" tags = ["beginning"] slug = "embark-on-your-english-learning-journey" cover = { image = "", alt = "" }
 keywords = ["beginning"]
-summary = "Grammar forms the backbone of any language," type = "blog" language = "english"
+summary = "Welcome to the wonderful world of English!" type = "blog" language = "english"
 +++